Sheetalrana190/MAT-Practice/README.md

 # Volume Calculation of a Prism

-This project calculates the volume of a prism using TypeScript and includes Jest tests for validation.
+This project provides a utility to programmatically calculate the volume of a rectangular prism while validating input dimensions.

 ##  Formula
 The volume of a prism is calculated as: